victor-magarlamov/boooa/README.md

 ## Goal

-The goal of this simple library is to convert an array of objects (having a similar schema) to JSON, downsizing.
+The goal of this simple library is to convert an array of objects (having a similar schema) to JSON, and downsizing by converting to an array of values only.
 Yes, i know about protobuf 8-) But sometimes it can be so exciting to reinvent the wheel! :biking_man:

-In my case, this approach helps me to reduce the size of KV storage in Cloudflare and reduce the time for API requests on slow networks.
+In my case, this naive approach helps me to reduce the size of KV storage in Cloudflare and reduce the time for requests to API when network is slow.

 ## Install